-Horse World Web: A new site for horse lovers
+Horse World Web: A site for horse lovers

 Barn arena or outside in the home stable area, it’s all good!
 Horses are so adaptable!
-HorseWorldWeb.com is about showing choices.
+HorseWorldWeb.com shares choices.
 There’s much technical info out there, it’s easy to be lost in the forest.
 Like us, horses are capable of change.
 We work most safely respecting heir limits and our own.
 A home barn offers innovative, unique solutions to progress our horses.

-One of the biggest deals in riding is choosing a horse that is safe yet expanding for us.
+The key in riding is choosing a horse that is safe yet expanding for us.
 Often, riders choose complicated goals.
 These can slow down basic skill development and bring disappointment to a sport we love.
-If we’re not competitors, why choose competitor goals?
-If we want to be safe hacking in the forest, why choose a hot horse with little outside experience?
-Remember in school when we got dancing partners that didn’t suit us?
-Did we want to keep dancing with them?
-No, we wanted another partner.
-The same can be true with our riding horse.
+If we’re not competitors, we don’t need competitor goals.
+If we want to be safe hacking in the forest, we don’t need a hot horse with little outside experience.
+We can choose a horse that’s fun!

 Riding in indoor arenas is a different experience from riding a country road.
 Other horses, limited area, props, people coming and going —-there are many distractions for the less experienced horse and rider.
 There is a huge opportunity here for both to grow, if the tasks aren’t pushing rider or horse over their edge of competency.
 Just bending to the right around a slower horse can be a big deal for a large or stiff horse and rider not used to tighter quarters.